Guix Introduction Part 4: Try Guix

 default profile of each user (it is a symbolic link, default

-), but each user can create
+location is at $HOME/.guix-profile), but each user can create

 multiple profiles, activate the profiles as needed in similar ways